Potato Chips Are The Surprising Ingredient for Perfect Chocolate Chip Cookies

 After I patiently allowed the cookies to cool (the hardest part of this experiment), I sat down with a nice cold glass of milk for the official taste test.
 It was a SUCCESS!
 The potato chips not only added a salty dimension to the cookie that balanced out the sweetness, but also added additional crunch and texture to the outside ring of the cookie, leaving the center still chewy.

 These were so good that after I finished enjoying the batch, I vowed to only bake chocolate chip cookies this way going forth.
-So next time you are looking to step up your baking game and impress some friends, add some potato chips to these 5 chocolate chip cookie recipes to start your week off right.
+So next time you are looking to step up your baking game and impress some friends, add some potato chips to these 12 chocolate chip cookie recipes for every taste.

-The doughnut chain was named 2018’s coffee shop Brand of the Year in a Harris Poll

-Our thoughts maybe be turning to rosé and crisp whites, but there's still a place for these
+We can’t guarantee this diet will land you a prince, but ya never know